Instructors heading to the school to teach

 Meeting the students!

-The new Self-Defense class graduates!
+The new No Means No Kenya class graduates!

 Nairobi Kenya is ground zero for our IMpower pilot programs.
 The majority of our current training initiatives take place in schools located in the 6 largest slums of Nairobi, Kenya.
 Each slum area has a team of 4 â€“ 6 female and male NMNW teachers.
 These teams contract with Secondary Schools in their area to teach 6 consecutive weekly classes, 2 hours per session.
 This provides students with 12 hours of training â€“ including 7 hours of verbal and physical defensive skills.
 Our classes are very interactive, they are not lectures.